vinaypandella/transactions/README.md

-This repository consists of an example service which is developed using Scala , Akka and Spray framework and packaged using docker container.
+This repository consists of an example service which is developed using Scala , Akka and Spray framework and also details about specifics about packaging the service using docker container.

 You need to have Vagrant installed to run this service.

 Developer would do the following to get the service and make his changes.